Our selection of Gem ID Tools are summarized below. Click on the

 places.
 This meter comes with USB connectivity and computer Software that

 includes a Gemstone Database, Lookup and Property Search functions.
-Like the

-Reflectivity Meter, the PRIM II is for use on Faceted stones
+The PRIM II is for use on Faceted stones

 only, and covers both the Colored Stone range as well as High Index stones.